-System fields to a large degree avoids building inheritance among record APIs and instead provides a declarative way of composing a record API class.
+System fields to a large degree avoid building inheritance among record APIs and instead provide a declarative way of composing a record API class.

 SQLAlchemy record models are responsible for storing the master version of a record (i.e. the primary storage) and provide database independence.
 All record models share some few common properties: